f4exb/sdrangel/plugins/feature/jogdialcontroller/readme.md

 The contour devices proceed by mapping their events to keyboard events and this makes them very adaptable.
 The Jogdial Controller feature is keyboard event based so you may as well use your keyboard for control.
 In that case for better visual mapping it is recommended to use a US or US International keyboard.

 Contour provides software to perform the mapping on Windows.
-So when running on Windows please refer to Contour documentation to implement the keyboard sequence mapping that is described next.
+You just need to install the driver software downloaded from Contour web site, open the support program and then follow instructions.
+You will have to specify the target program when you create the profile for SDRangel.
+This is `sdrangel.exe` located in `C:\Program Files\SDRangel`.
+Note also that the buttons are named differently but the program shows their location on an interactive diagram so this should be no problem to identify them correctly.

 When running on Linux ou may use [ShuttlePRO](https://github.com/nanosyzygy/ShuttlePRO) for keyboard mapping.
 It will work also for the ShuttleXpress with minor changes.
-You will have to identify the path of the Shuttle device and run the program against it in a terminal.
+You will have to identify the path of the Shuttle device and run the program with the device path as argument in a terminal.
 See the last section for details.

 <h4>Keyboard mapping</h4>